GSA/srt-fbo-scraper/docs/procedures.md

 cf service-key srt-fbo-scraper-service-account srt-fbo-scraper-service-account-key
 ```

 The last command will return the service account username/password pair.
-Once you have those, navigate to CircleCI to update the respective environment variables.
+Once you have those, navigate to CircleCI to update the environment variables.

 ### SRT Web Application Access